Ydriss03/Devops-Project/README.md

 # Server Performance Stats

-The goal is to have a Bash script that can analyze the basic performance of a Linux server.
+The Goal is to have a Bash script that can analyze the basic performance of a Linux server.

 ## Features:

-The Goal is to have a bash script that can analyze basic performance of a Linux server
+### Display stats:

+  - OS name
   - CPU  Usage
+  - Memory
   - Disk Usage
   - User Logged etc..